How a currency became a lightning rod for anti-French sentiment in West Africa

 But the debate is far from over.
 The CFA also still has many supporters in the region, who argue the sentiment against it is emotionally charged and vague on reasonable alternatives.

-‘Your wallet in someone else’s pocket’
+“Your wallet in someone else’s pocket”

 The appeals to leave the CFA are not new.
 They began decades ago, during Africa’s independence wave.